• DIY/Home

 Consider your location

 If you already know where you are going to move your business, you can skip this part.
-However, if you’re unsure where to go, it’s crucial that you make some considerations into your new business location.
+However, if you’re unsure where to go, it’s important that you make some considerations into your new business location.
 It needs to be a place that is accessible, easy to find, and within a commercial district in your local area.

 Of course, some people may decide that a move to their nearest city is better for business than sticking in their hometown.
 Whatever you do, put some thought into where you’d like to build your base.